Learn Which Foreign Militaries Accept US Citizens

 Not all militaries accept Americans

-Whether for financial reasons, religious affiliation, adventure, sightseeing or due to a change in residency, here are a few militaries abroad that accept — and sometimes actively recruit —U.S. citizens to serve.
+Whether for financial reasons, religious affiliation, adventure, sightseeing or a change in residency, here are a few militaries abroad that accept — and sometimes actively recruit —U.S. citizens to serve.
 Most will require foreign recruits to know or to learn their language within a certain time period (that is, unless the country's language is English).

 After serving for a contractually-mandated time period, soldiers in a foreign military may be eligible to attain permanent residency status in the country they're serving, if they wish.